javascript-tutorial/en.javascript.info/1-js/01-getting-started/7-types/article.md

 1. `Math` is a built-in object that provides mathematical operations.
 We will learn it in the chapter <info:number>.
 Here, it serves just as an example of an object.
 2. The result of `typeof null` is `"object"`.
 That's an officially recognized error in `typeof`, coming from very early days of JavaScript and kept for compatibility.
 Definitely, `null` is not an object.
 It is a special value with a separate type of its own.
 The behavior of `typeof` is wrong here.
-3. The result of `typeof alert` is `"function"`, because `alert` is a function.
+3. The result of `typeof console.log` is `"function"`, because `console.log` is a function.
 We'll study functions in the next chapters where we'll also see that there's no special "function" type in JavaScript.
 Functions belong to the object type.
 But `typeof` treats them differently, returning `"function"`.
 That also comes from the early days of JavaScript.
 Technically, such behavior isn't correct, but can be convenient in practice.

 ```smart header="The `typeof(x)` syntax"
 You may also come across another syntax: `typeof(x)`.
 It's the same as `typeof x`.